 The NAIS project has effectively managed the challenges of executing a complex major systems acquisition – with a decade-long timeline – amid continued acceleration in the evolution of computing and communication technologies.

 Bevins said his project has taken the long view and is already helping the Coast Guard prepare for the ownership and sustainment of the new system.
 “When we make an acquisition of any sort, we are building for the future, for the long-term,” Bevins said.
 “Even for an IT system – something that doesn’t have the life-span of a cutter, for example – we still have a particular asset that is going to be around for a long time and that is going to go through a lot of changes within that time.
-We have to make sure that we have plans and resources in place to keep the equipment and software current.”More information on the NAIS project can be found online at: http://www.uscg.mil/acquisition/nais/default.asp
+We have to make sure that we have plans and resources in place to keep the equipment and software current.”For more information on NAIS, please visit http://www.uscg.mil/acquisition/nais/default.asp.